inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 If none of the above rules match, the bed will appear as dark grey on floorplan

 ------
-**DOCUMENTATION COMPLIANCE FLOORPLAN**
+**Documentation compliance floorplan**

-**Missing DrEaMing Documentation** None of the three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have been completed since 00:00 today,DReaMING Documentation'.
+**Missing DrEaMing Documentation** None of the three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have been completed since 00:00 today, DReaMING Documentation'.

 **DrEaMing Partially Documented**  One or two of the 'fluid intake', 'diet intake' or 'moblisation achieved' flowsheets have been completed since 00:00 today.

 **DReaMING Documentation Complete** All three DrEaMing flowsheets- 'fluid intake', 'diet intake' and 'moblisation achieved' flowsheets have been completed since 00:00 today.

+If none of the above rules match, the bed will appear as dark grey on floorplan

 --------